- published: 14 May 2013

 ► Subscribe to the Financial Times on YouTube: http://bit.ly/FTimeSubs Containers transporting everything from shoes to aerospace parts make over 200m journeys a year by ship, truck and train.
 In the second video in the FT's 50 Best Business Ideas series, David Pilling, Asia Editor, explains why standardised containers revolutionised world trade by minimising transport costs. ► FT Business: http://bit.ly/1TqmuGb ► The World Of Transport: http://bit.ly/1JD6JHj ► Shipping finance ahoy!: http://bit.ly/1fhhunw

-The Ultimate Guide to Drop Shipping - Free Bonus Guide: http://bit.ly/1sd2iNH Easily build your drop shipping business with Shopify’s ecommerce software.
+👉 http://dropship.video/youtube Free Webinar: How to Quickly Start a Profitable Dropshipping Store https://apps.shopify.com/oberlo - Start a drop shipping business today with Oberlo http://bit.ly/1sd2iNH - The Ultimate Guide to Drop Shipping - Free Bonus Guide Easily build your drop shipping business with Shopify’s ecommerce software.
 Sign up for your 14-day free trial: http://bit.ly/1GdsOcp What is dropshipping?
 In this video, I'm going to explain exactly how drop shipping works, show you how to find drop shippers for your products, and give solutions to some common problems associated with drop shipping.
 Many people shy away from starting an online store because of the initial start-up costs.
-But imagine if someone offered to pay your up-front inventory costs on thousands of items and manage all your shipping and fulfillment operations for you.
-It'd be much easier to get started, and you could run your business from anywhere in the world.
-Sound too good to be tr...
+But imagine if someone offered to pay your up-front inventory costs on thousands of items...

 The UK is a leading modern maritime centre with many global businesses already based here and annually contributes around £11 billion to the economy.
 The Department for Transport Shipping and Ports Minister Robert Goodwill is joined by key industry figures to showcase our one-stop-shop maritime professional and business services sectors on which the global industry relies.
 The Maritime Growth Study demonstrates our willingness to examine the challenges we face, our commitment to listen to partners and our ambition to act.
 Find out more about the publication of the Maritime Growth Study at the launch of London International Shipping 2015 here: https://www.gov.uk/government/news/major-maritime-report-launched-as-london-international-shipping-week-gets-underway Video Transcript: Robert G...